PSA Annotation: How to Annotate a Civil Registry Document

-Annotation is the process of recording supplemental information, court orders, or legal changes on a civil registry document (such as a birth certificate or marriage certificate).
-Annotations are made to reflect changes in civil status, legal name changes by court order, adoption decrees, annulment/nullity of marriage, legitimation, recognition/acknowledgment, and other court-ordered modifications.
-The annotation appears as a marginal note on the original document and is reflected in all subsequent PSA-issued copies.
+Annotation is the process of recording supplemental information or legal changes on a civil registry document (such as a birth or marriage certificate).
+Common triggers include adoption (now administrative under RA 11642, issued by the NACC), annulment or declaration of nullity of marriage, legitimation (RA 9858 / Family Code Art.
+177–178), recognition / acknowledgment of an illegitimate child, and court-ordered corrections under Rule 108.
+The annotation appears as a marginal note on the original LCRO record and is reflected in all subsequent PSA-issued copies.

 Annotation at a Glance